typedb/typedb/docs/pages/overview/1-advantages.md

 GRAKN.AI  working with complex data easymakes by providing:

-* an schema that allows you to model the world and all the type hierarchies and hyper-relationships contained within it.
+* a schema that allows you to model the world and all the type hierarchies and hyper-relationships contained within it.
 * a query language that uses machine reasoning for retrieving explicitly stored data and implicitly derived knowledge.

 ## Expressive data model